-SSHD (from IBM Ported Tools for z/OS), may be used, but if used:
+sshd (from IBM Ported Tools for z/OS), may be used, but if used:

-- must be configured to use protocol version 2 and either TDES or one of the AES-based encryption suites, - must be configured in privilege separation mode, and - must be configured to allow only password-based (including password phrase) authentication of users.
-Rhost-based and public-key based user authentication may not be used in the evaluated configuration.
-In Labeled Security Mode SSHD should be configured with the SYSMULTI security label.
+- must be configured to use protocol version 2 and either TDES or one of the AESbased encryption suites, - must be configured in privilege separation mode, and - must be configured to allow only password-based (including password phrase) authentication of users or public-key based authentication of users with the public keys stored in RACF keyrings.
+Rhost-based and public-key based user authentication with the keys stored elsewhere may not be used in the evaluated configuration.
+In Labeled Security Mode sshd should be configured with the SYSMULTI security label.